ChatGPT: 'No Text Could Be Extracted From This File' (Scanned / Handwritten PDF)

 print(f"page {i+1}: {len(text)} chars")

-If every page reports 0 chars, you need OCR.
-If some have text and some don’t, the doc is mixed — OCR only the missing pages.
+If every page reports 0 chars, you need OCR or vision.
+If some pages have text and some don’t, the doc is mixed — OCR only the missing pages.
+(This also proves whether any “summary” the model gave you was real or hallucinated: 0 chars means it had nothing to summarize.)

-Step 3: OCR with Tesseract for free / scripted workflows
+Step 3: OCR with Tesseract (free, scriptable, for a searchable file)

 # macOS install